- on Thursday, 03 June 2010 16:25

 National Oceanic and Atmospheric Administration (NOAA): A government agency responsible for the regulation and protection of the atmosphere and marine resources.
 This federal agency is based in Washington, D.C. and falls under the Secretary of Commerce.

-Pair trawling: A fishing practice where a midwater trawl net is towed between two vessels.
-Fishing with two vessels enables use of a larger net towed at higher speeds to catch more fish.
-See midwater trawling.
+Pair trawling: A fishing practice in which a midwater trawl net is towed between two vessels.
+Fishing with two vessels enables use of a larger net, towed at higher speeds, in order to catch more fish.
+See midwater trawling .

-River herring: Alewife and blueback herring (together known as river herring) are small fish which spend most of their adult lives at sea but return to freshwater rivers and ponds to spawn in spring.
-River herring are a separate species from their ocean cousin, Atlantic herring, but often intermix at sea, where they are caught unintentionally during fishing operations for Atlantic herring.
+River herring: Alewife and blueback herring (together known as river herring) are small fish that spend most of their adult lives at sea but return to freshwater rivers and ponds to spawn in spring.
+River herring have declined to historic lows.
+Fishing for river herring is now illegal in most rivers and coastal waters, although some Atlantic states allow limited catch under approved plans.
+River herring are a separate species from their ocean cousin, Atlantic herring, but often intermix at sea where they are caught unintentionally during fishing operations.
 Their coastal range extends from Newfoundland to Florida.
-Because of their declining numbers, fishing for river herring is illegal in Massachusetts, Connecticut, Rhode Island and North Carolina.
+River herring are listed as a “Species of Concern” by NMFS, and a recent stock assessment stated that, in addition to habitat issues in rivers, ocean bycatch is a factor in their decline.